Value-added tax (VAT)

 The rate of VAT was reduced temporarily for some businesses such as hospitality and tourism which were severely hit by the coronavirus pandemic.
 The temporary reduction ceased on 31 March 2022.
 For more information on this see GOV.UK.

-Supplies of specified types are exempt from VAT – these are listed in the law, and include things such as insurance, education and training.
+Some specific supplies are exempt from VAT – these are listed in VAT law and include things such as supplies of insurance and of postal services.

 If a business just makes exempt supplies and does not make any taxable supplies then it cannot register for VAT and so cannot reclaim VAT paid on its purchases.